Browser does not support script.

 Compulsory module

-This 10 week, practice based module will allow you to continue to develop the knowledge, skills and values gained in previous practical placement modules.
-You will take on more responsibility as you progress through your practice placement.
+Through this practice-based module you will continue to develop the knowledge, skills and values gained in previous practical placement modules.
+You will gradually take on more responsibility as you progress through your practice placement.

 Credits: 20